jeffcheung115231/jeffcheung115231/README.md

 Hi, I am Jeff, a driven and enthusiastic Data Engineer learner from Hong Kong with a strong foundation in data analysis, digital marketing, and web development.
 Seeking opportunities to leverage technical skills and contribute to data-driven solutions.

-**Data Analysis & Visualization:** Experience in analyzing data, generating reports, and creating dashboards for management, proficient in Tableau and Power BI for data visualization.
+**Data Analysis & Visualization:
+Experience in analyzing data, generating reports, and creating dashboards for management.

-**Digital Marketing:** Expertise in online marketing strategies, including SEO/SEM, social media marketing, and email marketing.

-**Web Development:** Proficiency in WordPress and Wix for website development.
+Proficient in Tableau and Power BI for data visualization.
+Proficient in SQL for data querying and manipulation.

 ##
   <img src="https://skillicons.dev/icons?i=py,docker,mongo,postgres,mysql,react,aws,azure,gcp,git,figma,linux)" />